-I’m Rob Glahn; pictured here are my wife, Almaz Wolde, and our precious daughters, Sofia and Lisa.
+I’m Rob Glahn; pictured here are my wife, Almaz Wolde, and our precious daughters, Sofia (7), Lisa (5), and Avia (1).

 Almaz and I met at a souvenir shop in Addis Ababa in 2010.
-I had at that time been seeking to fulfill God’s pleasure for my life in Ethiopia for a year and a half.
-Almaz was the souvenir shop keeper; a keen and very pretty one.
+I had been in Ethiopia for a year and a half.
+Almaz was the souvenir shop keeper; a keen, sincere and very pretty one.
 I was that day searching for traditional Ethiopian crosses as gifts for some friends for Easter.
-The crosses provided the conversation piece for our common interest in spiritual things, and we became fast friends.
-We have traversed life together since then.
+The crosses provided the conversation piece for our common interest in spiritual things, and we became immediate friends.
 We were married on August 6, 2011.

-Almaz is the most servant-hearted and humble person I’ve ever met.
-Yes, I am biased, but I’m not blowing hot air either!
-She has sharp eyes and ears for spotting needs and wants, both inside and outside the family, and she is energized by helping others.
-She just quietly takes initiative and does what she wants to do.
-And she keeps her cool about it, in both success and difficulty.
-She has somehow transformed bossiness and stubbornness into virtues of calm and gentle benevolence.
+She’s the most servant-hearted and humble person I’ve ever met.
+I am biased, but I’m not blowing hot air either.
+She is alert for needs and is energized by helping others.
+She quietly takes initiative and is cool about it.
+She has somehow transformed bossiness and stubbornness into virtues of calm benevolence.
 I love these things about her.

-She’s a cooking wiz and loves to cook, especially to surprise me but also as a personal interest.
+She’s a cooking wiz’ and loves to cook.
 She can bake pastries without recipes and gets it right on the first try.
-It is uncanny.
-And Almaz has only been cooking western food since she married me!
-When we were engaged and initially planning to live in a mud hut in the countryside, she said she wouldn’t care as long as there’s a kitchen.
+When we were engaged and planning to live in a mud hut in the countryside, she said she wouldn’t care as long as there would be a kitchen.

 Our girls are such a delight!
-Sofi is five and proudly started preschool this year; Lisa is three, and misses her sister dearly at home.
-They are awesome sisters.
-They’re different but they adore each other and share everything from chocolate, to play dates, to wearing a princess costumes.
+They’re great sisters, despite their differences, and they share everything from chocolate, to play dates, to princess costumes.
 They are a sweet joy.